XhinLiang/xhinliang.com/resume/en.md

 Kuaishou
 : *backend developer*
   __2018.1-NOW__
   Backend development of Kuaishou live.
-Pioneer of live platform, supporting ; Maintenaner of multiple signaling frameworks which completely decouple the live long-connection server from the business; Core developer of serial core businesses such as wish list, live cover, wheel decide and so on.
+Pioneer of live platform, supporting multiple application for building live feature; Maintenaner of multiple signaling frameworks which completely decouple the live long-connection server from the business; Core developer of serial core businesses such as wish list, live cover, wheel decide and so on.

 Tencent
 : *full-stack web developer, mobile application developer*